mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ## Flashing microSDs

-This one I'm not sure how to solve.
-The naive answer is to just let the company that supplies my microSDs flash the image.
-I'm not crazy about that because a microSD company is an attractive target for malware, so I don't want to be in the same boat.
+Each TinyPilot requires a microSD that we flash with the OS and TinyPilot software.
+I currently have high confidence that nobody has tampered with the microSDs because they never leave our possession after we flash them.
+The only person who can tamper with the microSDs between us and the customer is the courier, and if the USPS wanted to be evil, they probably have more interesting targets than us.

+I'm not sure how to outsource the process of flashing microSDs.
+We use custom branded microSDs, and the company who makes them is perfectly happy to flash a software image onto them.
+I'm reluctant to do that, as I feel like there's too high a risk that a microSD flashing company is the victim of malware that compromises microSDs that they flash.
 In theory, I could randomly spot check their output and make sure it matches the image I gave them, but even that doesn't give me complete confidence.

+We could potentially keep flashing microSDs ourselves and send them to the manufacturer.
+That assumes the manufacturer is honest, but it's probably the same risk every company is taking by having computer products manufactured overseas.

 ## Testing assembled devices